IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 collaborated on the CCG Gemini Project.
 In this timeframe, the **HL7 CPG-on-FHIR IG**[^2] (Implementation Guide) has been developed and is completing its second ballot.
 This IG describes how a CCG may be defined using the FHIR standard.
-The role of the proposed IHE CCG Profile is to leverage this specification and to **constrain it to address the challenges**, as noted above, associated with broadly scaling conformance-testable, concurrently executable CCGs in both OECD[^3] and
+The role of the IHE CCG Profile is to leverage this specification and to **constrain it to address the challenges**, as noted above, associated with broadly scaling conformance-testable, concurrently executable CCGs in both OECD[^3] and